hyhy987/tp/docs/DeveloperGuide.md

 ### D. Undo

-Try one destructive change then `undo`:
+Try one destructive change then `undo` (replace X with an actual Delivery ID, as obtained when adding deliveries in step A4):
 1. `edit_delivery X c/999.99`
 2. `undo`